fabiommendes/craftinginterpreters/book/evaluating-expressions.md

 report while the program is running (hence the name).

-Right now, if an operand is the wrong type for the operation being performed, the Java cast will fail and the JVM will throw a ClassCastException.
-That unwinds the whole stack and exits the application, vomiting a Java stack trace onto the user.
+Right now, if an operand is the wrong type for the operation being performed, the Python interpreter will raise some exception like ValueError or TypeError.
+That unwinds the whole stack and exits the application, vomiting a Python stack trace onto the user.
 That's probably not what we want.
-The fact that Lox is implemented in Java should be a detail hidden from the user.
+The fact that Lox is implemented in Python should be a detail hidden from the user.
 Instead, we want them to understand that a _Lox_ runtime error occurred, and give them an error message relevant to our language and their program.

-The Java behavior does have one thing going for it, though.
+The Python behavior does have one thing going for it, though.
 It correctly stops executing any code when the error occurs.
 Let's say the user enters some expression like: